 Shredded Brussels Sprout Salad

-If you're looking for another super easy, make-ahead salad or side dish, pick up some Brussels Sprouts the next time you're at the store and give my recipe for Shredded Brussels Sprouts Salad a try!
+If you're looking for a super easy, make-ahead salad or side dish, pick up some Brussels Sprouts the next time you're at the store and give my recipe for Shredded Brussels Sprouts Salad a try!

 Ingredients